-I’m a globetrotter; I've sailed multiple cruises (26 in total) and have visited 72 countries.
-I firmly believe it's a shame to fly over so many places without stopping off at least once or twice; it can turn a long haul flight into a real adventure, and as I get older Ive started to specialise in smaller ship cruises and expeditions offering a more intimate sailing experiences.
-I've crossed the Pacific exploring Hawaii down to Tonga, Samoa to French Polynesia to New Zealand and Australia, sailed around South America, enjoyed the Indian Ocean, and made the 7 day Atlantic crossing on several occasions - arriving into New York, and "inching" under the Verrazano Narrows Bridge as the sun comes up, glistening against the windows of the skyscrapers in Manhattan .
+Yes, I’m a globetrotter; I'm also a cruise specialist and have visited 72 countries.
+I've crossed the Pacific exploring Hawaii down to Tonga, Samoa to French Polynesia to New Zealand and Australia, sailed around South America, enjoyed the Indian Ocean, and made the 7 day Atlantic crossing on several occasions - arriving into my favourite city New York, and "inching" under the Verrazano Narrows Bridge as the sun comes up, glistening against the windows of the skyscrapers in Manhattan .

-I've have a Master qualification from the Japanese National Tourist Office - I'm so proud of that achievement and have already helped many clients to explore this mysterious and exciting nation.
-And in 2020 I was accredited by the Vancouver Tourist Authority for West Canada.
-In 2019 I organised multi-centre itineraries to Italy, Croatia, Norway, Japan, Costa Rica, Chile and Peru, New Zealand, Australia, Hawaii and mainland USA, USA West Coast driving holidays, Canada fly-drives, Sri-Lanka, Malaysia and Indonesia wildlife holidays including orangutans and Komodo dragons!).
-I've planned city breaks, ocean and river cruises, with campervans, river boats, barges and yachts in the mix along with complex flight itineraries and group breaks for hen/stag parties and conferences.
-Honeymoons, anniversaries and special birthday celebrations have featured highly to some very exotic locations and a weekend in a log cabin in Devon.
-I'm also very excited to be planning an Antarctic experience for my clients with Hurtigruten for later this year, and a Svalbard trip to see the Polar Bears!
+I've planned city breaks, ocean and river cruises, and added campervans, river boats, barges and yachts in the mix along with complex flight itineraries and group breaks for hen/stag parties and conferences.
+Honeymoons, anniversaries and special birthday celebrations have featured highly to some very exotic locations..
+I'm also very excited to be planning an Antarctic experience for my clients with Hurtigruten for Christmas 2021, and a Svalbard trip to see the Polar Bears!

 If you ask me where is my specialist destination is..it's easy for me to pick.
-I have spent over 20 years of my life in Greece and Cyprus; I'm a fluent Greek speaker and every year I go home on an island adventure.
-I have also travelled extensively across Australia and New Zealand, the USA and Canada both for work and pleasure.
+I have spent over 20 years of my life in Greece and Cyprus; I'm a fluent Greek speaker and every year I go "home" on an island adventure.
+I love showing clients the real Greece and that there is life outside of an All Inclusive resort for those wanting authentic experiences.

 I absolutely live and breathe travel and I love to write about my experiences!
 Please take a look through my posts - you might find your own holiday inspiration.